iliketomatoes/conference-app/README.md

 For clarity's sake let's say we want to add a Session called *Beer and cheese* to whatever conference.
 The speaker's name is *Mario Rossi* and his e-mail is *mariorossi@gmail.com*.

-When this kind of request makes it to our server, 3 different steps are performed:
+When this kind of request makes reach our server, 3 different steps are performed:

 1. We allocate a new Session ID for *Beer and cheese*, and we get its key.

-2. We check if *mariorossi@gmail.com* inside the request body has a corresponding Speaker entity in our datastore.
+2. We check if *mariorossi@gmail.com* already has a corresponding Speaker entity in our datastore.
 If not, we create a new Speaker entity with the given e-mail as the key name.
 Furthermore, we add the *Beer and cheese*'s websafe key to the *sessionKeysToAttend* Speaker's property.

-3. We also store some speaker's info directly into the *Beer and cheese* Session object, which has a SessionSpeaker structured property for doing that.
-Inside that property we store: the speaker's e-mail, *mariorossi@gmail.com*; the speaker's name (remember it's an optional field though), 'Mario Rossi'; the corresponding websafe Speaker key.
+3. We also store some speaker's info directly into the *Beer and cheese* Session object, which has a structured property, called SpeakerProperty, for that purpose.
+Inside that property we store: the speaker's e-mail, *mariorossi@gmail.com*; the speaker's name (it's an optional field though), 'Mario Rossi'; the corresponding websafe Speaker key.

 This design let us store sessions and speakers as decoupled entities.
 This is because they have a many-to-many relationship.
 A session can have many speakers.
 A single speaker can attend many sessions.
 Since no *pivot tables* are meant to exist in a NoSQL database we have to store some speaker's info inside Session objects.
 Doing that is a virtue of necessity which allows us to reduce the reading operations from the datastore.

 ## Task 3

-Only one inequality filter per query is supported.
-Encountered both sessionType and startTime.
+### Additional queries

+I added two API endpoints which perform two additional query types:

+1. **getSessionsByDate**, which accepts an ISO format date (YYYY-MM-DD) as only parameter and returns a list with all the sessions that will take place on that date.

+2. **getTshirtsByConference**, which accepts a websafe conference key as only parameter and returns an object containing the amount of t-shirts needed for each size ({*t-shirt size*: *amount*,}).

+### Query problem

+Writing a single query to fetch all non-workshop sessions before 7 pm is currently not possible with Google App Enginge datastore, due to the fact that only one inequality filter per query is supported.

+The properties we have to filter are *sessionType* and *startTime*.
+In the API endpoint that I called **getSessionsILike**, a query which filters sessions by *startTime* is performed.
+The result of that query is then programmatically filtered by *sessionType*.

+#### Considerations

+It is possible to perform the same double-filter in the opposite way: first, querying and filtering sessions by *sessionType*, then, programmatically filtering the result of the query by *startTime*.
+One should do some evaluations before choosing which database query to apply (and consequently, which filter to apply programmatically).
+The database query that returns the smallest possible set of data is the most performing option.